theman-oj10/CareerSync/docs/DeveloperGuide.md

 4. **Test case**: `edit 1 /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com`, then `edit 1 /phone 99999999`
-   **Expected**: For the first internship, the name of the company is changed to `TikTok`, status is changed to `ongoing`, description to `Software Intern`, point of contact to `John`, email to `tiktok@gmail.com`.
+   **Expected**: For first command, for the first internship, the name of the company is changed to `TikTok`, status is changed to `ongoing`, description to `Software Intern`, point of contact to `John`, email to `tiktok@gmail.com`.
-   **Expected**: No internship is edited due to duplicate internship.
+   For second command, no internship is edited due to duplicate internship.
 Error details shown in the status message.
 Status bar remains the same.

 ### Adding a task to an existing internship